domparkhurst/CSS-Stopwatch-UI/README.md

 # CSS-Stopwatch-UI
-A simple stopwatch design in CSS using Flexbox which works well on mobile.
+A simple stopwatch design in CSS using flexbox which works well on mobile.

 I wanted to learn how to use flexbox understand centering things vertically and horizontally.
 I will add JavaScript in the future.